Danikim0124/danikim0124.github.io/_posts/2019-09-29-Testing-Local-Images.md

 In this project, our team in Metis provided a strategy to place street teams at entrances to subway stations to gather the most people to meet their needs.

-## Data Acquisition and preprocessing
+## Data Acquisition and Preprocessing

 The MTA subway data was acquired from [Turnstile data sets](http://web.mta.info/developers/turnstile.html).
 Each data consists of turnstile information with entrance and exit counts, which was counted every four hours.
 Here are more detailed information in MTA datasets.

 -C/A = Control Area

 -UNIT = Remote Unit for a station

--SCP= Subunit Channel Position (an specific address for a device) -STATION= Station name
+-SCP= Subunit Channel Position (an specific address for a device)

+-STATION= Station name

--LINENAME= Train lines that can be boarded at this station -DIVISION= Line originally the station belonged to BMT, IRT, or IND
+-LINENAME= Train lines that can be boarded at this station

+-DIVISION= Line originally the station belonged to BMT, IRT, or IND

 -DATE= Represents the date (MM-DD-YY)

 -TIME= Represents the time (hh:mm:ss)

 -DESc= Represent "REGULAR" scheduled audit event (Normally occurs every 4 hours) or "RECOVR AUD" (a missed audit that was recovered)

--ENTRIES= The comulative entry register value for a device -The EXIST= The cumulative exit register value for a device
+-ENTRIES= The comulative entry register value for a device

+-The EXIST= The cumulative exit register value for a device

 Here, our team collected total of six datasets from first two weeks in October from 2016-2018.
 Then, data cleaning and analysis was done with Pandas and Seaborn.